mvolkmann/blog/src/flutter.md

 The "main" axis is vertical and the "cross" axis is horizontal.

-This constructor for widget takes the following named parameters, all of which are optional.
+The constructor for this widget takes the following named parameters, all of which are optional.

 | Parameter            | Type                                                        |